What is Simplicef?

 Contact your veterinarian in the event of an allergic reaction (such as shortness of breath, hives, swelling, rash, fainting, vomiting, diarrhea, mucus or blood in the stool, unusual bleeding, or bruising).
 Do not give Simplicef at the same time as antacids such as Maalox or other stomach acid-reducers, like Tagamet.

-What is the most important information I should know about Simplicef:
+What is the most important thing I should know about Simplicef?

 Simplicef is a prescription medication FDA-approved for use in dogs.
-Simplicef is available as 100mg elliptical scored tablets and 200mg tablets that can either be elliptical, unscored tablets marked 5229 or capsule-shaped, scored tablets marked 5229.
-The usual dose of Simplicef in dogs is 2.3-4.5mg/pound, given by mouth, once a day for 5 to 7 days or 2 to 3 days beyond the cessation of clinical signs, up to a maximum of 28 days.
+Simplicef is available as 100 mg elliptical scored tablets and 200 mg tablets that can either be elliptical, unscored tablets marked 5229 or capsule-shaped, scored tablets marked 5229.
+The usual dose of Simplicef in dogs is 2.3-4.5 mg/lb, given by mouth, once a day for 5 to 7 days or 2 to 3 days beyond the cessation of clinical signs, up to a maximum of 28 days.
 Simplicef should be given with food to increase absorption by the body.
 Give all of the Simplicef that is prescribed for your pet.
 Symptoms may begin to improve before the infection is completely treated.

 Tell your veterinarian if your pet has ever had an allergic reaction to another penicillin or to a cephalosporin.
 Tell your veterinarian if your pet has kidney disease or stomach or intestinal disease.
 Tell your veterinarian if your pet is pregnant or lactating.